aquilax/flash-cardon/README.md

 * [Firefox Addons](https://addons.mozilla.org/en-GB/firefox/addon/flash-cardon/)

 ## Changelog:

+1.0.1
+- added word review page (only randomized list at the moment)

+1.0.0
+- added created and updated fields for each word
+- import from both old and new backups
+- database migration on install

+0.0.4
-0.0.4 - added download button on the manage words page
+- added download button on the manage words page

 ## Screenshots